GumiiShark/MegumiPortfolio/README.md

 ### Human Presence and its Impact on Hedera Helix and the Surrounding Ground Covering Plants of Willow Valley Nature Preserve

-How human presence impacts biodiversity of both native and non-native plants
+How human presence impacts biodiversity of both native and non-native plants.

 ![HedaraHelix](media/HedaraHelix.png)